-The time-lapse photography project that I have been involved in to date, was for an agency that was tasked to create a promotional video / advert for MLB.
-With their videography teams and the time-lapse segments I supplied, they created a video that won a Sports Emmy.
-As part of the team, I received an Emmy as well!
+The most complex time-lapse photography project that I have been involved in to date, was for an agency that was tasked to create a promotional video / advert for MLB.
+With their videography teams, and the time-lapse segments I supplied, they created a video that won a Sports Emmy … and as part of the team, I received an Emmy as well!

 As you can imagine, this is a pretty big deal for me …. an Emmy!
 This Emmy was awarded to me as part of the team that won a Sports Emmy for a promotional video / advert for MLB.
 I supplied the time-lapse photography.